Sedona in Winter

 Cathedral Rock in Sedona after a winter storm

 The next morning was one of those where you wish you could beam yourself at many places simultaneously.
 It was bitterly cold at dawn (-12°C / 10°F), but while on Soldier Pass Trail and at the Seven Sacred Pools we felt surrounded by one of the most fabulous winter wonderlands.
 Just the same a little bit later at Slick Rock State Park or at the Airport Mesa, etc. etc. But despite the prevailing freezing temperatures and although the sun was hidden behind clouds most of the day, the white blanket disappeared terribly fast.
 Almost no snow was left when we finally arrived at Secret Slickrock Mesa, and unfortunately there were no pools either.
-But luckily Cathedral Rock faces northwest, so it was still snow-covered in evening when we climbed Schuerman Mountain.
+But luckily, the beautiful Cathedral Rock faces northwest, so this butte was still snow-covered in evening when we climbed Schuerman Mountain.

 It rarely snows in Sedona (hardly once or twice a year) and then the snow usually is gone within a couple of hours.
 We have been on quite a few winter trips in the US, but each time we went to Sedona it felt like springtime over there.
 Once we were even wearing T-Shirts on New Year's Day!
 But this time it was pure magic!
 And we wish the snow would have lasted a little bit longer, on January 2nd it was almost completly gone (just a few leftovers in the areas shaded from the sun).
 It's hard to put down in words how uncredibly lucky we felt being able to start the New Year in such a way!
-And even now while working on the images and remembering those wonderful experiences. :-)
+And still now, while working on the images and remembering those wonderful experiences. :-)

 Image data: 1/3 s at f/16, ISO 100; Canon EF 100-400mm f/4.5-5.6 L IS USM at 150 mm, Canon EOS 5D Mark IV